 Serious Case Review

 This is an executive summary (not the full report) of the original 34-page Serious Case Review (SCR) commissioned by the police in March 2010, and conducted by Buckinghamshire County Council (pdf below).
-The defence were not informed of this process at trial, despite the discovery of evidence that directly contradicted elements of the prosecution case.
+Three of the police officers involved in Mark’s case sat on this Serious Case Review, which met 5 times before and during Mark’s trial.
+The Review was convened on 16 June 2010, at the request of the police, before the trial had started.
+The defence were not informed of this process, despite the discovery of evidence that directly contradicted elements of the prosecution case.
 It only came to our attention following an article that appeared in the Guardian.
 This document should be taken with some caution, since it contains material inaccuracies based upon the prosecution’s earliest version of events.
 Pages 2 – 3 for example, repeat assertions made by the prosecution about Mark’s social life and the burial which were disproved at trial.
 What is of interest here is the evidence which was not put before the jury.

 The full version of this Review reveals that records existed of a meeting “having occurred” at Sami’s house on 8 September between Sami and agency staff reviewing his funding under the Direct Payments Scheme.
 This visit took place 3 days after the prosecution claim Sami was already dead.
 Yet the police – despite sitting on the Review panel – neither investigated the lead nor informed the defence.
 As a result, the records have since been deleted.